About SME Planet

 Our Headquarters hub hosts intellectual property such as didactic materials, a SME database, a technology platform and a “member blog space”.
 It also manages partner coordination, assists in fund-raising and network communications.
 Photo: Pretty Shoes, Casablanca 2021

-The Forgotten "Missing Middle"
+Our rationale: The Forgotten "Missing Middle"

 SMEs the world over struggle to get financing in the range US$ 40,000 to US$ 2,500,000 and this is holding back growth.
 World Bank, IFC, ICC & ADB studies from 2017 to 2024 show the SME financing gap to be increasing by ~>15% every 2 years; it now exceeds US$ 4Tn.